OpenSextant/Xponents/doc/README_Xlayer_REST.md

 In your distribution use either `./python/opensextant-1.*.tar.gz` of from a checkout, compose the Pip bundle as `cd ./python/;  python2.7 ./setup.py sdist`.
 The resulting TAR/gz file will be in `./dist`.

 Install it, `pip2.7  install opensextant-1.1.10.tar.gz`.
-You now can make use of the `xlayer module`:
+You now can make use of the `xlayer` module, as (poorly) documented here in the [Py API](../doc/pydoc/opensextant.xlayer.html).
+This example captures the meat of it all:

 ```python